-- A. Up to ten (10) individuals may engage in any lawful activity (e.g., walking, running, biking, sitting, fishing, etc.) as a group on the beach. - B. All other State or City restrictions related to COVID-19 must be followed, including, but not limited to, any applicable quarantine restrictions. - C. Beaches under the State's jurisdiction may be opened for the above limited use as announced by the State Department of Land and Natural Resources consistent with this Order and Governor Ige's approval of this Order. - D. No canopies are allowed on State beaches and sand bars within the City.
+A. Up to twenty-five (25) individuals may engage in any lawful activity (e.g., walking, running, biking, sitting, fishing, etc.) as a group on the beach.

+- B. All other State or City restrictions related to COVID-19 must be followed, including, but not limited to, any applicable quarantine restrictions. - C. Beaches under the State's jurisdiction may be opened for the above limited use as announced by the State Department of Land and Natural Resources consistent with this Order and Governor Ige's approval of this Order. - D. Canopies on State beaches and sand bars within the City are permitted at the discretion of the State of Hawai'i Department of Land and Natural Resources.